911 Basics: Responding to a Heart Attack

 If you suspect someone is having a heart attack:

 Call 911 or your local number for emergencies.
-Tell the person who answers where you
+Tell the person who answers where you are and

 While waiting for emergency help to arrive

 Make sure the door to your home is unlocked.

 Make sure you have a phone with you.